Phone: 01244 323070

 Family - Children

 In public law, Daniel represents parents, children’s guardians, intervenors and local authorities at all stages of proceedings.
 Daniel has appeared in his own right at all levels from the Magistrates’ Court to the High Court.
-He is often instructed to draft documents such as skeleton arguments, threshold documents and case summaries.
+He is available to draft documents such as skeleton arguments, threshold documents and case summaries.
 He has experience of representing vulnerable clients with learning disabilities and mental health difficulties.
 Daniel has conducted matters involving allegations of sexual abuse, child abduction, organised crime, placement out of the jurisdiction, non-accidental injuries and deprivation of liberty.

 Family - Finance